bcdavasconcelos/cite-field/README.md

 ### Compatibility with other Lua filters

-The filter is compatible with other Lua Filters such as [citation-backlinks](https://github.com/tarleb/citation-backlinks), which must run AFTER `citefield`.
+The filter has been tested with [citation-backlinks](https://github.com/tarleb/citation-backlinks), that must run AFTER `citefield`.

 ``` yaml
 ---